Skip to main content

 "onFieldChange": "bookFormViewChangeHandler",

-"onFieldBlur": "bookFormViewChangeHandler",
+"onFieldBlur": "bookFormViewChangeHandler"

 }